ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - He doesn’t sleep much (2 hours on three weeks during IPO push)
 - He asks great questions and is a problem solver
 - At times only executives can see the whole picture, which is why they make decisions
-- He split of cloud business to software business
+- He split off cloud business to software business

 ## Chapter 3: This time with feeling
-- They sold the company for 1.6 billion
+- They sold the company for 1.6 billion (wow!)
 - Take time to ask “what am I not doing”, ask the team “what are we not doing”
 - Have talks with yourself: debate yourself
 - The ultimate question: should you sell?
 Have to ask the team.
-Do they wanna sell or move on to the next challenge to make the company better
+Do they want to sell or move on to the next challenge to make the company better?
 - Chose a share price he wanted and pushed for it

 ## Chapter 4: When things fall apart